 Hometowns are the very first countries we explore and travel to – from one neighborhood to another, the corner streets where we shop, to the wide leafy avenues where we march for a parade, the places we dine, the secret spots somewhere in the woods, the hills and the shores, as well as the air and sand before discovering a wider world.
 The restless outside world is where we blithesomely want to go, yet ironically we find ourselves yearning for the familiar comforts of home 🏡

 What is your hometown like?
 What do you love most about it?
 When was the last time you visited and what were the things that you missed about your hometown?
-If you like to tell us more about your hometown, share your stories and memories on the comment section below.
+Tell us more about your own hometown memories and share them on the comment section below.
 Home sweet home! 😉

 BUTTER MY BAGUETTE